- Our Expertise

-A: The Grant Award Summary, (GAS) is a document issued to the PI at award set up time indication award amount, award begin and end dates, budget, cost sharing, if applicable, project number, project Title, Sponsor name, name of grants and contracts administrator in OSP who will be responsible for award management and the project’s MoCode.
+A: The Grant Award Summary, (GAS) is a document issued to the PI at award set up time indicating award amount, award begin and end dates, budget, cost sharing (if applicable), project number, project title, sponsor name, name of grants and contracts administrator in OSP who will be responsible for award management and the project’s MoCode.

 A: S&T employees or current S&T students cannot be paid as consultants.
 Please contact your OSP administrator for more information if you want to include these positions on your grants.
 The personnel action will need to be initiated by your unit.

 A: Grant fund expenditures should be made according to the approved budget that is part of the grant agreement.
 If you need to spend funds differently from the way it appears in the approved budget, you may need to request a rebudget of your grant funds.
 Please contact your award grant and contracts administrator.

 A: The Principal Investigator must request such action from OSP in writing.
-If sponsor approval is required, OSP will obtain the approval before the rebudget is authorized.
+If sponsor approval is required, OSP will obtain such approval before the rebudget is authorized.